Princess Urraca of Bourbon-Two Sicilies: Adult life

-On the night of January 10, 1957, Urraca was driving her eldest sister Maria Antonietta to her home in Lindau, Germany when their automobile collided with a truck that had skid on ice near Winterthur, Switzerland.
+On the night of 10 January 1957, Urraca was driving her eldest sister Maria Antonietta to her home in Lindau, Germany, when their automobile collided with a truck that had skid on ice near Winterthur, Switzerland.
 Maria Antonietta was killed in the accident and Urraca was seriously injured.

 Urraca was also an active supporter of Duosicilian historical societies and other royalty and nobility organizations.
 In October 1993, she attended a conference of over 200 Italian nobles and aristocrats at the Palazzo Pallavicini-Rospigliosi in Rome, which advocated for the nobility's renewed leadership in the defense of Catholic principles in political and cultural institutions.
 Her first cousin once removed and claimant to the Duosicilian throne, Infante Carlos, Duke of Calabria, was also in attendance.
 In February 1994, Urraca traveled to Gaeta where she participated in a tribute to the centenary of the death of Francis II, King of the Two Sicilies and an observation of the 133rd anniversary of the conclusion of the Siege of Gaeta which marked the victory of the Kingdom of Sardinia over Two Sicilies.

-Death, interment and legacy
+Death

-Urraca died on May 3, 1999 in Sigmaringen, Baden-Württemberg, Germany.
+Urraca died on 3 May 1999, in Sigmaringen, Baden-Württemberg, Germany.